slds-lmu/paper_2023_ci_for_ge/datamodels/README.md

 The entrypoint for the evaluation of the realistically simulated data are the datasets uploaded to OpenML.
 It is therefore possible to reproduce this step without estimating the densities and sampling from them.
-You do need to run `fetch_data.py` (as described above) to have access to the original datasets.
+You do, however, need to run `fetch_data.py` (as described above) to have access to the original datasets.

 1. If you haven't, restore the reproducible R environment defined in `./renv.lock`:

    For that, run the following commands from the root directory of this repository:

    ```R
    # install renv if you don't have it installed yet
    install.packages("renv")